GoogleCloudPlatform/snapshot-debugger/samples/java/appgengine-java11/simple-server/README.md

 ## Navigate To Your App

-This will ensure the app is run, which will allow the agent to register itself with the Firebase backend.
-The URL should be provide in the `target url` output of the pprevious step.
+This will ensure the app is run and is required as your app Your app will not be debuggable until after the first request has been received.
+The URL should be provided in the `target url` output of the previous step.

 ## Determine the Debuggee ID